Reviews You Can Rely On

 Warmth

-The Columbia Whirlibird IV uses a foil-like lining called Omni-Heat that is designed to reflect heat toward your body.
-This design, in combination with synthetic insulation, effectively retains warmth.
-We were skeptical about this flashy material but found that the Whirlibird is one of the warmer jackets in this review.
-The North Face Triclimate 3-in-1 is also super toasty, albeit a bit slim fitting.
+The Columbia Whirlibird V Interchange 3-in-1 uses a proprietary foil-like lining called Omni-Heat, designed to reflect heat back towards your body.
+This design, in combination with the removable synthetic jacket, effectively retains warmth.
+We were skeptical about this flashy material, but found that the Whirlibird is one of the warmer jackets we tested.
+The North Face Triclimate 3-in-1 is also super toasty, albeit a bit slim-fitting.

-ski jacket womens - the flannel backing in the arc'teryx sentinel provides just a thin...
+ski jacket womens - staying warm (and dry!) in the sentinel on a cold powder day.

-Other design factors that contribute to warmth are wrist gaiters to keep the drafts out of your sleeves like in the Helly Hansen Alphelia Lifaloft Insulated and Wantdo Mountain Hooded, chin guards that can zip up over a neck gaiter, and baffles around your neck to keep drafts from creeping down your spine like on the The North Face Triclimate.
+Other design factors that contribute to warmth are wrist gaiters to keep the drafts and snow out of your sleeves, like in the Halfdays Lawrence, Outdoor Research Snowcrew, Helly Hansen Alphelia Lifaloft Insulated, Moerdeng, and Wantdo Mountain Hooded.

-ski jacket womens - effective wrist gaiters, like those on the alphelia lifaloft, are...
+ski jacket womens - wrist gaiters like those on the snowcrew help keep snow and cold...

 Weather Resistance

-We evaluated all jackets on how well they protect you from the elements.
-Hardshell jackets like the Norrona Lofoten Gore-Tex Pro, Flylow Billie Coat, and Arc'teryx Sentinel score high in this metric because of their super durable and water-resistant shell materials and large storm hoods.
+Hardshell jackets like the Norrona Lofoten Gore-Tex Pro, Flylow Billie Coat, and Arc'teryx Sentinel score well in this metric because of their super durable and water-resistant materials, added technical Gore-Tex ePE membranes, and large storm hoods.
+The more affordable REI First Chair GTX also uses Gore-Tex.

-Waterproofness is rated on an industry-standard test in which labs determine how many millimeters of water in a square-inch tube it takes for a material to start leaking.
-As a general rule, something with a 15K waterproof rating will work for most resort use, but if you live in a maritime climate or go on a lot of all-day tours in stormy weather, look for something closer to the 20K+ range.
+Waterproofing is rated on an industry-standard test in which labs determine how many millimeters of water in a square-inch tube it takes for a material to start leaking.
+As a general rule, something with a 15K waterproof rating will work for most resort use.
+If you live in a maritime climate, or like to keep skiing through storms rather than heading for the lodge, look for something closer to the 20K+ range.

 Breathability, on the other hand, is not so simple.
 Water vapor behaves differently in different climates, and there is no standard test for breathability.
 Manufacturers will want to report the highest number here, so taking this information with a grain of salt is important.

-It is important to note that DWR coatings will wear off over time from washing and use, but garments can be re-treated.
-The Arc'teryx Sentinel and Norrona Lofoten have Gore-Tex shells with DWR coatings that held up the best and beaded water quickly, whereas the Helly Hansen Alphelia Lifaloft and Obermeyer Tuscany II Insulated absorbed some water into their exterior shells over time.
-The Billie Coat has an OmniBloq Durable Water Repellent coating that is said to be even more protective than the standard DWR used in the industry — we can't say if that's for sure true, but we can say that it's very effective.
+From use, DWR treatments will wear off over time.
+Garments can be re-treated with a waterproofing wash.
+The Arc'teryx Sentinel and Norrona Lofoten have Gore-Tex shells with DWR coatings that held up the best and beaded water quickly, whereas the Helly Hansen Alphelia Lifaloft, Outdoor Research Snowcrew, and Obermeyer Tuscany II Insulated absorbed some water into their exterior shells in our shower deluge.

-We also considered other factors in this metric: how wind-resistant is the jacket's construction?
-Do we feel drafts through zippers or seams?
+We also considered other factors in this metric: How wind-resistant is the jacket's construction?
+Do we feel drafts or moisture through zippers or seams?
 The Sentinel, Lofoten, and Billie Coat performed highly in this regard, effectively keeping out stiff winds.
-Additionally, we evaluate if hoods are adjustable, insulated, and will fit over a ski helmet to protect you from whipping winds and incessant precipitation while sitting still on the chairlift or skiing down in stormy weather.
-We love the technical performance of the oversized hoods on these three jackets and how well they protected our chins and faces with or without a helmet underneath.
-All of the shells have non-insulated hoods, while the fully insulated jackets all have some degree of insulation in the hood.
-For example, the Powder Town and the HH Alphelia Lifaloft each have a tall baffled hood for extra buffer on storm days.
+Additionally, we evaluate if hoods are adjustable, insulated, and will fit over a ski helmet to protect you from high winds and non-stop snow while sitting still on the chairlift or powder day storm skiing.
+We love the performance of the oversized hoods on these three jackets and how well they protected our chins and faces with or without a helmet underneath.
+All of the shells have non-insulated hoods, while the insulated jackets all have some degree of insulation in the hood.
+For example, the Powder Town and the HH Alphelia Lifaloft have baffled hoods for extra warmth on storm days.

 Comfort and Fit